White plaster on a persons elbow

 Elastoplast Water Resistant Plasters are designed to provide reliable protection for minor wounds while repelling water and dirt.
 They features a breathable material with strong adhesion, making it suitable for daily activities, and have a non-stick pad that cushions the wound while keeping it dry and clean.

-Elastoplast Waterproof XL Plasters offer waterproof wound protection for everyday larger or post-operative wounds, with an extra-large wound pad that cushions your wound without sticking to it, providing high comfort during wearing.
+Elastoplast Waterproof XL Dressings offer waterproof wound protection for everyday larger or post-operative wounds, with an extra-large wound pad that cushions your wound without sticking to it, providing high comfort during wearing.

 Hydrocolloid plasters